Conference FAQ (Frequently Asked Questions)

 Q: How many people are expected to attend?

-A: We expect over 750+ Singles from Southern California, the West Coast, and throughout the U.S. and around the world, to attend California’s largest All Age Singles Conference.
+A: We expect over the week-end of the conference between 600-800 Singles to gather from Southern California, the West Coast, and throughout the U.S. and around the world, at California’s largest All Age Singles Conference.
 Some venues do have a limited capacity, so it’s best to register much sooner than later to secure you spot.

 Q: Why do I need to register now instead of just showing up at the door?